 However, even in the summer months, it can have large waves breaking over the harbour wall.
 Adjacent to the harbour is the lifeboat station which is integral to the safety of the fishermen as well as visiting boats.
 It has a small viewing gallery so you can see the boat close up.

 Next to the lifeboat station is the Roundhouse and Capstan Gallery.
-This is an old building which has a beautiful small gallery of local crafts and art works.
+This is an old building that has a beautiful small gallery of local crafts and artworks.
 From here it is just a short walk to the small but fantastic Little Bo Café.

 If you are feeling energetic then paths lead from behind the village to Land’s End.
 This is just 20 minutes walk away along the South West Coast Path.
 Alternatively, the surf school on the beach will get you started catching the waves.

 Staying in Sennen Cove is easy as there are lots of options.
 However, The Old Success Inn is one of the closest to the beach and offers stunning views over the cove.

 🗺 Map of the Prettiest English Villages